Fragile X syndrome is a genetic abnormality on the X chromosome that leads to intellectual disability and behavior problems.

 Chromosomes are structures within cells that contain DNA and many genes.
 Genes are segments of deoxyribonucleic acid (DNA) and contain the code for a specific protein that functions in one or more types of cells in the body.
 Genes contain instructions that determine how the body looks and functions.
 (See Genes and Chromosomes for a discussion about genetics.)

-Fragile X syndrome is the most commonly diagnosed inherited cause of intellectual disability, and boys are affected more often than girls.
+Fragile X syndrome is the most commonly inherited cause of intellectual disability, and boys are affected more often than girls.
 Fragile X syndrome is second only to Down syndrome as a cause of intellectual disability in boys.
 However, unlike Fragile X syndrome, Down syndrome is not inherited in most cases.
-(For more information, see the National Fragile X Foundation.)

-The symptoms of Fragile X syndrome are caused by an abnormality of a specific gene on the X chromosome (see Gene Abnormalities).
-People have an excessive number of copies (more than 200) of a small segment of deoxyribonucleic acid (DNA).
-People with 55 to 200 extra copies are considered to have a premutation because, although they do not have the disorder, their offspring are at greater risk of having it.
+The symptoms of Fragile X syndrome are caused by an abnormality of a specific gene on an X chromosome (see Gene Abnormalities).
+People with Fragile X syndrome have an excessive number of copies (more than 200) of a small segment of deoxyribonucleic acid (DNA).
+People with 55 to 200 extra copies are considered to have a premutation because, although they do not have the disorder, their children are at greater risk of having it.

 Symptoms of Fragile X Syndrome

-Children and adults with the syndrome may have physical, intellectual, and behavior problems.
+Children and adults with Fragile X syndrome may have physical, intellectual, and behavior problems.

 Physical features, which are often subtle, include delayed development; large, protruding ears; a prominent chin and forehead; and, in boys, large testes (most apparent after puberty).